FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_data_plane_throughput.rst

 frame sizes (64b/78B) are presented in packet throughput graphs (Box Plots) for a small subset of baseline tests.

-Each soak test lasts 2hrs and is executed at least twice.
+Each soak test lasts 30 minutes and is executed at least twice.
 Results are compared against NDR and PDR rates discovered with MLRsearch.

 Details